 Caffeine content across these teas varies:

-- Black tea generally contains about 40–70 mg per cup.
+Black tea usually has about 40–70 mg in a cup.

-- Herbal teas often contain little to no caffeine unless blended with true tea leaves.
+Herbal teas have very little or no caffeine most of the time, unless they are mixed with real tea leaves.

 Antioxidant Profiles of Traditional Teas